-Leading Georgia companies, sports teams condemn new state voting law
+Georgia sports teams and major companies such as Coca-Cola and Delta Air Lines condemn new state voting law

 The strong statements Wednesday come after Black Voters Matter, a national community-organizing group that advocates on behalf of Black voters, held demonstrations and called on Delta and Coca-Cola as well as four other Georgia-based companies — UPS, Home Depot, Southern Company and Aflac — to speak out more strongly against the law.

-“We had been telling them it was a horrible Jim Crow bill for weeks, and they were just ignoring it,” Cliff Albright, the organization’s co-founder and executive director, said. "‘Now that you’ve seen the light and now that you agree with us that it’s a horrible bill, you can actually call for them to repeal it.”
+“We had been telling them it was a horrible Jim Crow bill for weeks, and they were just ignoring it,” said Cliff Albright, the organization’s co-founder and executive director. "‘Now that you’ve seen the light and now that you agree with us that it’s a horrible bill, you can actually call for them to repeal it.”

 A letter signed by 72 Black business executives called on companies to fight similar bills propelled by Republican lawmakers in 43 states after Georgia’s law was passed, the New York Times reported.